vordonez6/shaping-quantum/content/braids/index.md

 ### Trivial n-Braid {#trivial-n-braid}

-We will later see in section 4.2 that we can use the 1-strand trivial braid to create the unknot, so in a way, just like there exists the unknot, there also exists the trivial braid.
+We will later see in the section about Alexander's Theorem  that we can use the 1-strand trivial braid to create the unknot, so in a way, just like there exists the unknot, there also exists the trivial braid.
 If we were to connect \\(A\_{1}\\) to \\(A^{'}\_{1}\\),
 \\(A\_{2}\\) to \\(A^{'}\_{2}\\), ..., \\(A\_{n}\\) to \\(A^{'}\_{n}\\),with straight strings, we